 Revenues are recognized when control of the products has transferred to the customer, being when the products are shipped by the Company's shipping service provider.
 The customer takes control of the goods, has full discretion over the use of the products and there are no unfulfilled obligations by the Company that could affect the customer's acceptance of the products.
 The Company's sales and performance obligations occur at the point of shipping so revenues are recorded at that point in time.
 The Company derives all of its revenue in Canada via sales of supplements products under its Fusion brand name.
 The majority of its sales are to wholesale customers but the Company does maintain a direct-to-consumer sales website.
-General terms for sales vary from prepaid to net 30 on a customer by customer basis.
+General terms for sales vary from prepaid to net 30 on a customer by-customer basis.
 The Company assesses the recoverability of the each of its accounts on a regular basis.
-Sales for the period ended September 30 from the date of acquisition of Fusion (May 3, 2020) are as follows:
+Sales for the three-month period ended December 31, 2020 are as follows:

-Product Sales - \$492,128.
+Product Sales - \$294,442.

-NOTES THE CONSOLIDATED FINANCIAL STATEMENTS For the years ended September 30, 2020 and 2019 (Expressed in Canadian dollars)
+NOTES THE INTERIM CONSOLIDATED FINANCIAL STATEMENTS For the three months ended December 31, 2020 and 2019 (Expressed in Canadian dollars)